 Indiana high school fullback dominating opponents, but doesn't have a scholarship offer

-An Indiana high school football player who's torn up the gridiron this season still has no place to play next year.
+An Indiana high school football player who has torn up the gridiron this season still has no place to play next year.

 New Palestine High School junior Charlie Spegal racked up 3,356 rushing yards and scored 70 touchdowns during the 2018 season -- but he's reportedly yet to receive a scholarship offer from any college, let alone a top-tier football program.